 Wednesday, March 20, 2013

-Replied the anonymous rabbi, this is what occurred: When the deep surged upwards, King David thought to inscribe the name of God on a piece of earthenware and cast it into the waters.
-His teacher, Achitofel, ruled that it would be permissible to do so based on the following reasoning: if, for the sake of harmony between a husband and his wife, God commands us to erase His name by placing the written parchment into a container of water and giving it to the woman to drink, then it is certainly permissible for King David to cast the divine name into the surging waters to bring peace to the entire world!
+Replied the anonymous rabbi, this is what occurred: When the deep surged upwards, King David thought to inscribe God's Name on a piece of earthenware and cast it into the waters.
+His teacher, Achitofel, ruled it permissible reasoning; if according to Torah, for the sake of matrimonial harmony, God commands us to write His Name on parchment and to erase it by placing it into a container of water for an alleged unfaithful wife to drink and redeem herself, then it is certainly permissible for King David to cast the divine Name into the surging waters to bring peace to the entire world!

-King David immediately cast the name into the waters, which then subsided sixteen levels.
-King David realized that the earth’s irrigational needs would henceforth be lacking, and therefore voiced fifteen Songs of Ascents that brought the waters back up to a safe and useful level.
+King David immediately wrote and cast The Name into the waters, which then subsided sixteen levels.
+Surprised, the King realized the earth’s irrigation would be reduced, so he voiced fifteen Songs of Ascents that brought the waters back up to a safe and desirable level.

-In his commentary on the Talmud, Maharsha adds that the particular divine name that King David wrote was Yud-Hei, which bears the numerical value of fifteen.
-The two priests who descended these steps on the way to draw the water on Sukkot specifically paused on the tenth step, to indicate that the fifteen steps are divided into two parts, ten and five, to correspond to the yud (ten) and hei (five) respectively.
+In his commentary on the Talmud, Maharsha adds that the divine Name King David wrote was with the letters Yud-Hei, which equates the numerical value fifteen.
+The Name is associated with the final redemption of the Jewish people.
+The two priests who descended these steps on the way to draw the water on Sukkot would pause on the tenth step, to divide the steps in two parts, ten and five, corresponding to the Yud (ten) and Hei (five) respectively.

 Maharal quotes the verse from Isaiah 26:4, “For in God (Yud-Hei) is the strength of the worlds.”
-Our sages stated that all creation comes into being via these two divine “letters,” yud and hei.
-These divine letters are likewise comprised of “form” that comes from the yud, and “matter” that comes from the hei.
-That makes all material substance - the recipient, and all spiritual existence - the source of bestowal.
+Our sages stated that all creation comes into being via these two divine “letters,” Yud and Hei.
+These letters comprise “form” that comes from the Yud, and “matter” that comes from the Hei.
+These reflect the spiritual worlds united with the material.